DanPlayz0/ticketsbot-self-host-guide/README.md

    - `ARCHIVER_ADMIN_AUTH_TOKEN`: your archiver admin auth token (e.g. `randomstring`)
    - `SENTRY_DSN`: your Sentry DSN (e.g. `https://examplePublicKey@o0.ingest.sentry.io/0`)

-4. Replace the placeholders in the following command and paste it at the bottom of `init-archive.sql`.
+4. Replace the placeholders in the following command and paste it at the bottom of `sql-migrations/0-init-archive.sql`.
 There are 2 placeholders in the command, `${S3_ARCHIVE_BUCKET}` and `${S3_ENDPOINT}`.
 Replace them with your bucket name and S3 endpoint respectively.
-You can also just edit the `init-archive.sql` file too, you just have to uncomment it (by removing the `--` at the start of the line) and replace variables there.
+You can also just edit the `sql-migrations/0-init-archive.sql` file too, you just have to uncomment it (by removing the `--` at the start of the line) and replace variables there.

    ```sql
    INSERT INTO buckets (id, endpoint_url, name, active) VALUES ('b77cc1a0-91ec-4d64-bb6d-21717737ea3c', 'https://${S3_ENDPOINT}', '${S3_ARCHIVE_BUCKET}', TRUE);